yatso/github-followers/README.md

 - **Scalability.** Besides feature-rich, it's built to scale by helping you break things down to reusable modules, directives/components, and services.
 - **Familiarity.** Although I'm experienced with both jQuery and AngularJS, I personally find jQuery only useful for simple DOM manupulations.
 While you can be fancy with it, it's just not the best fit for this project.
 React is a very interesting option.
 I've heard nothing but good things about React so far.
 However, since I've never used it, it would probably take me a few weeks to get comfortable with it.
 Due to the time contraint, I had to eliminate React as an alternative.

+# Features Excluded

 >We value quality over feature-completeness.
 It is fine to leave things aside provided you call them out in your project's README.
 The goal of this code sample is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

-Features I've decided to forego due to time constraint of this project:
+Features I've decided to exclude due to time constraints of this project:

-*Pagination.* Not enough time to research and implement pagination.
+- **Pagination.** Not enough time to complete research and implement pagination for the load more feature.

-*Automated testing.* I've done some unit testing with tinyTest.js library before but since I'm still in the learning stage, I wouldn't have time to learn how to test in Angular and implement it for this project.
+- **Automated tests.** I've done some unit testing with tinyTest.js library before but since I'm still in the learning stage, I wouldn't have time to learn how to test in Angular and implement it for this project.
 I've decided to pass on automated testing.

-*Sketching UI mockups/UX flows.* Due to time constraints, I coded the functionality first in Angular then went straight to html/css for the UI layout.
+- **Sketching UI mockups/UX flows.** Due to time constraints, I coded the functionality first in Angular then went straight to html/css for the UI layout.

--
+# Architecture

 >Architecture: how clean is the separation and construction of the
     application?